Treaty of the Mapuá: Signing of the treaty

+In spite of these objections the chief of each nation swore the following oath, after which they kissed Vieira's hand:

+After this, Vieira celebrated another Te Deum and a cross was erected.
+According to Vieira, the Portuguese fired a salute with empty cannons and various indigenous fighters broke their arrows and threw them into the river.

 Aftermath

+In practice, the treaty granted the Portuguese the right of unhindered passage of their canoes through the furo river channels around Breves.
+This was an important trade route from Belém to Macapá and further to French Guiana.
+It also gave them the right to establish Jesuit missions on Marajó.

-On 11 January 1660, Vieira sent a letter to the Portuguese Crown, informing them of the treaty.
-It was received with triumph, as it established the integration of the mouth of the Amazon into the State of Maranhão and Grão-Pará.
+On 11 February 1660, Vieira sent a letter to the new King Afonso VI, informing him of the treaty.
+It was received with triumph in Lisbon, as it established the integration of the mouth of the Amazon into the State of Maranhão and Grão-Pará.
 It effectively ended Dutch ambitions in the region, putting it in the sphere of Portuguese America.
-After it was signed, the Portuguese immediately started christianising the indigenous peoples in the area.
+After the treaty was sworn, the Portuguese immediately started christianising the indigenous peoples in the area.
 In reaction, many fled to Brazilian Guiana (a region coinciding with the present-day state Amapá) and French Guiana.

 In 1661, the Portuguese in Belém revolted because of a shortage of slaves, which they attributed to the Jesuits.
 The colonists began actively to oppose Vieira, and were joined by members of the secular clergy and other Catholic Orders who were envious of their monopoly in governing the indigenous people.
 They reinstated slavery, effectively putting an end to the treaty after only two years.
 Hostilities against the various indigenous peoples continued afterwards.
 The revolt further weakened the standing of Vieira, and he and 31 other Jesuits were expelled from the region in the same year.

+Present day

+The location where the ceremony took place is in the current municipality of Breves, near a community called Vila Amélia.
+The place is on the edge of the Mapuá Extractive Reserve, a sustainable use protected area established in 2005.
+There is an indigenous cemetery at the spot where the treaty was sworn.

+The treaty and the circumstances surrounding it are studied academically as an example of utopian thinking, of which the influence extends beyond the island Marajó.
+In doing this, researchers rely on the collective memory of those who live along the river to have a better understanding of what happened at the ceremony.
+In the present day, Piyé's refusal is still seen as an example of indigenous defiance.